The Servants of Twilight: Plot summary

 Single parent Christine Scavello and her young son Joey are confronted in a mall parking lot by a madwoman who claims that Joey is the Antichrist.
 After a distressing attack on the family home results in her dog being decapitated, Christine enlists the help of private detective Charlie Harrison.
 Harrison traces a van that is following Christine back to one Grace Spivey—a charismatic elderly woman who is the leader of a fanatical religious cult called The Servants Of Twilight.

 Christine is provided with bodyguards for her protection; however, it is not long before one of them is killed in an attack by cult members.
 Christine, Charlie, Joey, and the new dog Chewbacca begin a tiresome cross country journey to escape the deluded members of "The Twilight".
 It seems that no matter how far they travel or where they go, Spivey's people find them.
 It is revealed that this is due to Spivey being a psychic who can see into the future, a gift that also plagues her with many sleepless nights.

 After several more attacks (including a car bomb and an arson attack) the group tries to escape the growing threat of The Twilight by retreating to Charlie's lodge in the mountains.
 Here, Charlie finds himself falling in love with Christine, and the two end up sleeping together.

 Spivey is certain that Joey is the Antichrist, and continually has visions of the apocalypse where the child is the cause.
 Rather than considering herself insane or unjust, Spivey sees her need to kill the boy (as well as anyone that may get in her way) as a service to mankind.
-Her faith is so strong that she is able to enlist the following of many key members of the community, including police officers and a man named Kyle Barlow - a sociopath Spivey had saved from a life of crime.
+Her faith is so strong that she is able to enlist the following of many key members of the community, including police officers and a man named Kyle Barlowe - a sociopath Spivey had saved from a life of crime.